 TFV offers placement assistance for qualified, CELTA- or TEFL- certified applicants in its network of more than 50 schools and English language centers across the country.

 - See open Hampson English jobs

 One of China's first foreign private tutor programs, Hampson English can help you get just about anywhere in China that you'd like to go.
 You can join the more than 700 teachers in one of its 31 branches across the country in cities including Beijing, Tianjin, Shanghai, Guangzhou, and Chengdu.
 As a tutor with Hampson, you'll mostly be helping students practice their speaking and prepare for tests like the SAT, ACT, or TOEFL.

 Since you'll primarily be leading small group classes or one-on-one tutoring, Hampson placements are a good option if you're interested in education, but prefer working closely with a small group of students rather than a packed classroom.
 Hampson is looking to hire teachers for positions in nearly a dozen cities across China.

 But Wait, There's More!

 No matter how excited you are about all these amazing job opportunities, applying and preparing for teaching abroad can still be a confusing, sometimes frustrating process, especially if you've never done it before.
-To help ease the pain, stop by our teach abroad forum, where you can ask a community of seasoned international teaching veterans about everything from visa applications to salaries and safety abroad.

 Browse other opportunities to Teach English Abroad.Photo credit: BelaMarie, quinntheislander, Pexels, tragrpx, StockSnap